odinuv/web/en/apv/articles/sql-join/index.md

 [aliases](/en/apv/articles/sql-join/#aliases) on
 both tables and columns.
 It also shows joining more than two tables together and it also shows that nothing prevents you from joining the same table more times.
-In the above query I first join table `person` to `relation` on column `id_person`.
-Then I again join table `person`, but on column `id_person2`.
+In the above query I first join the table `person` to `relation` on the column `id_person`.
+Then I again join the table `person`, but on the column `id_person2`.
 This is possible because the table `relation` has two links to the table `person` and the join person represents a different person each time (once it is the first person, second time it is the other one).
 Because the same table is used more than once, it must be renamed with alias (it would be sufficient to name one of them), also the column names must be renamed.

 ## Summary
 In this article I have described how joining tables works in SQL.
-Join is used to obtain data from multiple tables and merge their column sets together.
+The join is used to obtain data from multiple tables and merge their column sets together.
-Join is a very important part of the SQL language, no real application can do without it.
+The join is a very important part of the SQL language, no real application can do without it.
 I have also shown the `UNION` statement which can merge data from two compatible tables together.
-Union is used much less than join.
+The union is used much less than the join.

 Technically, joins are not too complicated.
 The complex thing about joining tables is that you have to analyze and understand what the application requires and choose the appropriate